 Well, I am sure that you want to grow as a company and ride the remote work train but worried about the complexities that it proposes.
 What to do now?
 The answer is simple - build a Managed remote team.

-What does it mean to have a managed freelance team?
+What does it mean to have a managed remote team?

-Well, there isn’t much difference between a freelance team and a managed freelance team.
-In both the cases team members share information, collaborate, and offer assistance to each other – the job is the same.
-But the reason that makes a managed freelance team one up the traditional remote team is an additional layer of management.
+Well, there isn’t much difference between a remote team and a managed remote team.
+In both the cases team members share information, collaborate, and offer assistance to each other - the job is the same.
+But the reason that makes a managed remote team one up the traditional remote team is an additional layer of management.

-Significant areas where a managed freelance team outshines the traditional freelance team –
+Significant areas where a managed remote team outshines the traditional remote team -

 In case of a traditional remote team where there is no additional management layer, all the heavy lifting has to be done by the startup owner.
 As a startup owner, you already have so much on your plate that you don’t have time to babysit a remote team which ultimately lags behind.